g00sebyte/blog/sdwebui_on_9070.md

 Note: --medvram isn't necessary but subjectively seems to help with pytorch's bad habit of over-allocating memory

-ii) Uncomment and set the python command as below:
+Next, uncomment and set the python command as below:

 python_cmd="python3.10"

 Note: the use of python3.10 specifically comes from SD WebUI itself, refer to: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs#automatic-installation

-iii) Add the following to the end of the file:
+Add the following to the end of the file:

 ```
 export TORCH_COMMAND='pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/rocm6.3'